Ferreira502/DronePharmFrontEnd_02/src/docs/react-best-practices.md

-# Agent Skills

-A collection of skills for AI coding agents.
-Skills are packaged instructions and scripts that extend agent capabilities.

-Skills follow the [Agent Skills](https://agentskills.io/) format.

-## Available Skills

 ### react-best-practices

 React and Next.js performance optimization guidelines from Vercel Engineering.
 Contains 40+ rules across 8 categories, prioritized by impact.